Primordial Black Holes in Induced Gravity Inflationary Models with Two Scalar Fields: Conclusions

 \section{Conclusions}

 In this paper, we have proposed an induced gravity inflationary model with two scalar fields.
-Using conformal transformation of the metric, we get chiral cosmological models with two scalar fields.
-This model assumes the formation of PBHs after inflation.
+Using conformal transformation of the metric, we get the corresponding chiral cosmological model with two scalar fields, which assumes the formation of PBHs after inflation.
 The choice of parameters allows us to get the black hole masses suitable for consideration of the obtained PBHs as dark matter candidates.

-Note that induced gravity term arises in inflationary models connected with particle physics~\cite{Barvinsky:1994hx,Cervantes-Cota:1995ehs,Bezrukov:2007ep,DeSimone:2008ei,Barvinsky:2008ia,Barvinsky:2009ii,Ferrara:2010yw,Bezrukov:2010jz,Greenwood:2012aj,Bezrukov:2013fka,Elizalde:2014xva,Elizalde:2015nya,Pozdeeva:2016hrz,Tronconi:2017wps,Dubinin:2017irg}.
-We hope that the proposed model will be useful for construction of more realistic model, unifying inflation and PBH production and motivated by particle physics.
+Note that induced gravity term arises in inflationary models connected with particle physics~\cite{Barvinsky:1994hx,Cervantes-Cota:1995ehs,Dvali:1996ub,Bezrukov:2007ep,DeSimone:2008ei,Barvinsky:2008ia,Barvinsky:2009ii,Ferrara:2010yw,Bezrukov:2010jz,Greenwood:2012aj,Bezrukov:2013fka,Elizalde:2014xva,Elizalde:2015nya,Pozdeeva:2016hrz,Tronconi:2017wps,Dubinin:2017irg}.
+The form of the functions $F_1(\chi)$ and $F_2(\chi)$ is standard~\cite{Braglia:2022phb}, while the dependence of the potential on $\sigma$ is new.
+Note that the choice of the potential $V$ is not determined by the particle physics model, so this model can be considered a toy one.
+We hope that the proposed model will be useful for construction of more realistic models, unifying inflation and PBH production and motivated by particle physics.
 For future investigations, it is interesting to consider processes during and after inflation both in the Jordan frame and in the Einstein frame.